nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Overview

-The `import` command allows the user to import another RecipeBook JSON file into the app.
+The `import` command allows the user to import another RecipeBook JSON file into the app, and in so doing, import new Recipes to use!.

-If the imported file parses correctly into a RecipeBook, the recipes in the JSON file are successfully imported while ignoring duplicates.
-Else, if the file does not parse correctly, the import operation will fail and be cancelled.
+If the imported file parses correctly into a RecipeBook, the recipes in the JSON file will be successfully imported while ignoring duplicates (with respect to the
+App's current Recipe Book).
+Else, if the file is improperly formatted, the import operation will fail and be cancelled.

 <img class="diagram" src="images/ImportSequenceDiagram.png" width="1128" />